MicrosoftDocs/common-data-model-and-service/powerapps/samples-resources.md

 There are several samples that use the Common Data Service.
 To find these samples, on [powerapps.com](https://web.powerapps.com), select **Home** in the navigation pane.

 ##Videos
 There are several videos that demonstrate how to create a database and modify a database, and create apps.
-To find these videos, view the help docs, or on [powerapps.com](https://web.powerapps.com), select **Home** in the navigation pane and look in the *Use the Common Data Service** section.
+To find these videos, view the help docs, or on [powerapps.com](https://web.powerapps.com), select **Home** in the navigation pane and look in the **Use the Common Data Service** section.

-You can also find videos on YouTube on the [MS PowerApps channel](https://www.youtube.com/channel/UCGfWR2ekfRFckLjev6eQYLg) and the [Microsoft Ignite channel](https://www.youtube.com/channel/UCrhJmfAGQ5K81XQ8_od1iTg).
+You can find more videos on YouTube on the [MS PowerApps channel](https://www.youtube.com/channel/UCGfWR2ekfRFckLjev6eQYLg) and the [Microsoft Ignite channel](https://www.youtube.com/channel/UCrhJmfAGQ5K81XQ8_od1iTg).

 ##Blog posts
 You can find several how-to posts on the [PowerApps blog](https://powerapps.microsoft.com/en-us/blog/).